JosefMamo12/StarRecoginition/README.md

 This will compare the two images and output the matched stars and their positions.

+### Output
+All the reuslt are shown in the outputs folders csv files etc...
 ### Conclusion
 This algorithm provides an easy and effective way to match stars between two images taken with a cell phone or Stellarium.
-By using openCV and SIFT/ORB matching algorithms, it is able to extract the properties of stars and match them between the two images
+By using openCV and SIFT/ORB matching algorithms, it is able to extract the properties of stars and match them between the two images, but we didn't succeed to implment it after many tries.